 The Company capitalizes rights of servitude and rights of way related to the Electronic Communication Infrastructure (ECI) as intangible assets according to criteria for acquired rights at the moment of signing the contract for rights of servitude or receiving certificate for right of way.
 The Company presents the acquired rights as intangible assets and financial liability as the acquired rights, and related cost is capitalized for the period of 3 years.
 The cost is the amount of one-off fee paid at entering into the arrangement and any other fees which are considered to be unavoidable.
 The non-cancellable term of the contract is three years, as it is assumed that this payment is unavoidable due to the fact that there will be no significant changes in technology and topology in that time period, and the Company cannot change its routes or find other locations for ECI in a shorter time period.
-In 2016, the Company changed its estimate used in this accounting policy by revising the estimated liability and useful life of ECI assets to a consistent period of three years from each balance sheet date (rather than from the moment of signing the contract for rights of servitude or receiving certificate for right of way).
-As a result, this change in estimate had the following impact on the balance sheet of the Company: intangible assets increased by HRK 39 million and liability increased by HRK 39 million as of 31 December 2016.
+Accordingly, it is Company's estimate that consistent period of 3 years is the period of liability and useful life of ECI assets from each balance sheet date.
 Unwinding of accrued interest is recognized as an interest expense and is presented within other financial income/expense.